Zlopez/pyexifsorter/README.md

 optional arguments:
 - h, --help            show this help message and exit
 - r, --recursive       recursive mode
-- p PATH, --path PATH  path to directory with files for sorting
+- p PATH, --path PATH  path to directory with files for sorting (if not specified, the current directory is used)
-- t TAGS [TAGS ...], --tags TAGS [TAGS ...]

- tag/s to use for sorting, the tags are the same as returned by exiftool command
+- t TAGS [TAGS ...], --tags TAGS [TAGS ...] tag/s to use for sorting, the tags are the same as returned by exiftool command (for example Image Size or File Type)

 ## Example of usage
 For example the folder **test** has several files in it.